 There are many common causes of hypoglycemia.
-Most individuals that develop symptoms of hypoglycemia have diabetes that results in loss or inadequate production of insulin.
-Other common causes include the following; overmedication with insulin, missed meals, alcohol use, use of medications such as beta blockers and other drugs, severe infections, cancers causing poor fluid and/or food intake, adrenal insufficiency, kidney failure, liver failure, genetic defects, insulin-producing tumors and other problems.
+Most individuals who develop symptoms and signs of hypoglycemia have diabetes that results in loss or inadequate production of insulin.
+Other common causes include

 Very low glucose levels are considered by most physicians to be a medical emergency.

 What Is the Treatment for Hypoglycemia (Low Blood Sugar)?

 Hypoglycemia is treated by giving the patient glucose.
 Oral doses (like the sugar present in a glass of fruit juice or hard candy) are rapidly absorbed and may quickly resolve many instances of mild to moderate hypoglycemia.
 Patients with severe hypoglycemia can be given IV glucose preparations.
 Underlying problems should be addressed to decrease or prevent this potentially life-threatening illness from happening again.

 Type 2 Diabetes: Test Your Medical IQ QuizQuestion